ACCESS-NRI/access-hive.org.au/docs/models/build_a_model/build_source_code.md

     ```
     spack find --paths
     ```
     This commands lists the installation directories for each package in the environment.
 The generated executables will be located in the installation directories at `bin/<executable_name>`.
+Be careful to retrieve the correct executable for packages which build multiple executables e.g. CICE5.

     {: #exe_paths }
 2. Within the `submodels` section of the model configuration's `config.yaml` file, in the `exe` field, specify the [path to its executable](#exe_paths).